ndanny/stable-diffusion-codespaces/README.md

 ### Step 5 (Optional): Shutdown Codespaces

-To save on resources and to stop incurring minutes, make sure to stop your Codespace instance once you're done with it.
+To save on resources, make sure to stop your Codespace instance once you're done using it.
+You can do this in the repo UI or using the [GitHub CLI tool](https://cli.github.com).

 ## FAQ